BBC Online: BBC Blast

-BBC Blast was the BBC's network for creative teenagers.
-It provided access to mentors both online and at free events and workshops across the UK.
-The website specifically catered for 13- to 19-year-olds but the BBC Blast project also ran a variety of work experience schemes for young adults between the ages of 18 to 25.
+BBC Blast was the BBC's network which encouraged teenagers to become creative in music, film, dance, art and fashion.
+It provided access to mentors online, and at free events and workshops across the UK.
+The website specifically catered for 13- to 19-year-olds but the BBC Blast project also ran a variety of work experience schemes for young adults between the ages of 18 and 25.
 Blast was running from 2002 until 2011.
-It included a forum where participants could upload videos, audio tracks and images and comment on each other's work.

-In the past the BBC Blast tour featured workshops and talks with stars from a variety of backgrounds, including rapper Akala, director and actor Noel Clarke, BBC Radio 1Xtra DJs Ace and Vis, singer-songwriter Jay Sean, rapper Chipmunk, Panjabi Hit Squad and Yngve & The Innocent.
+It included an online forum where participants could upload videos, audio tracks and images and comment on each other's work.
+There was an annual season on BBC2 where their films could be shown.
+The BBC Blast tour built partnerships with local arts organisations around the UK, featuring workshops and talks with stars from a variety of backgrounds, and providing a performance space for participants.
+These including rapper Akala, director and actor Noel Clarke, the artists Antony Gormley and Jake and Dinos Chapman, BBC Radio 1Xtra DJs Ace and Vis, singer-songwriter Jay Sean, rapper Chipmunk, Panjabi Hit Squad and Yngve & The Innocent.
 The tour also featured very early performances and interviews by artists such as Rizzle Kicks and Ed Sheeran.

-Blast worked with a number of partners to put on events and give content a chance to be promoted at a higher level.
-These partners included the Victoria and Albert Museum, RSC, National Portrait Gallery, National Theatre, Zoo Nation, and the British Film Institute.
+Blast worked with a number of national partners to put on events and give teenagers' content a chance to be used at a higher level.
+These included the Victoria and Albert Museum, RSC, National Portrait Gallery, National Theatre, Zoo Nation, and the British Film Institute.

 On 24 January 2011, the BBC announced the closure of BBC Blast as part of a 25% cut to the BBC Online budget, resulting in a £34 million shortfall.